Adaptive Estimation for Non-stationary Factor Models And A Test for Static Factor Loadings: Analysis of UK temperature data

-We then apply our sieve estimator in Section \ref{Sec:estimate} to estimate the time varying loading matrix.
-The cross validation method suggests the use of the Legendre polynomial basis up to $6_{th}$ order.
-We find that during the considered period the number of factors, or the rank of the loading matrix, is either one or two at each time point.
-In figure \ref{eigen-plot} we display the rank of estimated factor loading matrix at each time, and in figure \ref{explainvar} we show the percentage of variance that is explained by the eigenvectors corresponding to the first and second largest eigenvalues.
+We then apply our sieve estimator in Section \ref{Sec:estimate} to estimating the time-varying loading matrix for the monthly highest temperature.
+The cross validation method suggests the use of the normalized shifted Legendre polynomial basis up to $3_{rd}$ order.
+We find that during the considered period the number of factors is varying between $1$ and $2$.
+In Figure \ref{eigen-plot} we display the estimated number of factors at each time, and in Figure \ref{explainvar} we show the percentage of trace of $\mf \Lambda_1(t)$ that is explained by the eigenvectors corresponding to the first and second largest eigenvalues, which reflects the time-varying structure of the loading matrix.
+The results underpin that the loading matrix is time-varying. \WC{As pointed out by a referee, it is important to test whether $\mf A(i/n)\mf z_{i,n}$ and $\mf e_{i+k,n}$ for $k=1,2,3$ are uncorrelated due to \eqref{Lambdanull} such that (S3) holds.
+This is equivalent to testing whether $\E((\mf G(t,\FF_i)-\mf H(t,\FF_i))\mf H^\top (t,\FF_{i+k}))=\mf 0$.
+This can be examined by our proposed test in Section \ref{sec:test_loading} with $\hat {\bs l}_i$ redefined as $Vec((\mf x_{i+(s-1)m_n}-\hat{\mf e}_{i+(s-1)m_n})\hat{\mf e}_{i+(s-1)m_n+k}^\top)$, $k=1,2,3$, and the $Vec$ stands for vectorization.
+The resulting test yields a $p$ value of $0.99$, indicating no evidence against uncorrelatedness.}